sisrfeng/coc-wiki/Using-coc-extensions.md

 ```
 :CocInstall coc-json coc-css
 ```
-One or more plugin name could be provided.
+One or more extension name could be provided.

+The extension name could also be url of git repository, like: `https://github.com/andys8/vscode-jest-snippets.git#master` which could be accepted by `yarn install`

 The extension would be loaded  after install succeed.